 Eduardo R. Martínez-Montes is a Ph.D. candidate in biochemistry and cellular and molecular biology.
 He says he’s always had too many interests, especially in college when you should mostly be getting good at one thing.
 He laments that it is hard not to fall into obsoleteness as a Renaissance man in the age of specialization.

-Emily Fray is a second-year Ph.D. student in the Biochemistry, Cellular and Molecular Biology Graduate Program.
+Emily Fray is a third-year Ph.D. student in the Biochemistry, Cellular and Molecular Biology Graduate Program.
 She is passionate about reading and writing about science, learning about infectious diseases, consuming large quantities of caffeine, and studying her personal role model, Louis Pasteur.
 She hopes to someday combine her loves of English and science to work as an editor for a major journal or textbook company.

 Joelle Dorskind is a Ph.D. candidate in the Cellular and Molecular Medicine program at Johns Hopkins.
 When she isn't in lab running experiments, she enjoys reading, playing soccer, running and traveling.